 Description

-Full snapshot size: the amount of storage space occupied by all data blocks in a single snapshot.
+Full snapshot size: the amount of the storage space occupied by all data blocks in a single snapshot.

-Incremental snapshot size: the amount of storage space occupied by the data blocks in a snapshot that changed since the previous snapshot in the same snapshot chain.
+Incremental snapshot size: the amount of storage space occupied by the data blocks in a snapshot that have changed since the previous snapshot in the same snapshot chain.

 Total snapshot size: the sum of the size of the first snapshot (full snapshot) and the size of all subsequent incremental snapshots.

-Assume that you create a 40-GB disk, write 20 GB of data to the disk, and then create a snapshot for the disk.
+For example, you create a 40-GB cloud disk, write 20 GB of data to the disk, and then create a snapshot for the disk.
 The size of the snapshot is 20 GB.
-Assume that you continue to write 10 GB of data to the disk and then create another snapshot for the disk.
-The disk size is still 40 GB and the total size of snapshots is 30 GB.
+You continue to write 10 GB of data to the disk and then create another snapshot for the disk.
+The disk size is still 40 GB and the total size of created snapshots is 30 GB.
 This process is repeated.
-You can use snapshot chains to view the snapshot size.
-For more information, see the View the snapshot size of a disk based on the snapshot chain of the disk section in the "View the snapshot size" topic.

 Difference between the snapshot size and the system value